Was this a miracle?

 sometimes to prayer, but there is always the implication that something

-paranormal has occurred, which is often attributed to divine origin.
+paranormal has occurred, which is often attributed to divine influence.
 A

 recent example reported in the British Medical Journal will